 4. The Quality of Education

 In the United States, education in Hawaii ranks 39th even though each student spends $11,823, which is $2,500 more than what kids spend in California.
 So if you are moving with your family, consider taking advantage of Hawaii’s public school.
 This can significantly impact your family’s budget.
+Check best high schools in Hawaii article for your reference.
 You may start your research with Hawaii’s statewide public school district website and see your options for private schools, or you may also consider homeschooling.

 5. Distance from Friends and Family